BettercareHealth/bettercare/intrapartum-care/test-2.md

 	*	Occurs in 30–40% of patients
 	*	Occurs in most patients
 17. Meconium staining of the liquor is commonest in:
-	*	Patients in post term labour
+	*	Patients in postterm labour
 	*	Patients in term labour
 	*	Patients in preterm labour
 	*	Patients whose fetuses move a lot during pregnancy